Symitar job file commands

 JAVA_HOME

 JAVA_HOME can only be set in the SMA_DEFAULTS file.
-The environment variable called JAVA_HOME will be set to this value and JAVA_HOME/bin will be added to the path.
+Setting this directive sets the JAVA_HOME environment variable and adds JAVA_HOME/bin to the path.
 The default value is /usr/java6.

 ; JAVA_HOME "/usr/java7"